anaclumos/extracranial/Brain/Projects/Grind 75/Grind 75.2 Valid Parentheses.md

 ## Results

+### Runtime

-- Runtime: 67 ms, faster than 11.18% of Python3 online submissions for Valid Parentheses.
+- 67 ms, faster than 11.18% of Python3 online submissions for Valid Parentheses.

+### Memory Usage

-- Memory Usage: 13.9 MB, less than 24.23% of Python3 online submissions for Valid Parentheses.
+- 13.9 MB, less than 24.23% of Python3 online submissions for Valid Parentheses.

 ## Other Answers Online